graasp/graasp-mobile-builder/README.md

 ## Testing

 ### Local E2E Testing with Detox
-### Configure the testing suite and environment
+#### Configure and run local Detox tests
 Detox framework needs to access native code to perform the tests, so it is necessary to build the iOS and Android bundles locally and use a config plugin to inject the native code from our Expo-managed workflow.
 Follow these phases to set up the Detox local environment:
 - Run `npx expo prebuild` to generate an `ios` and `android` folders that contain native projects.
 On iOS, it is necessary first to have Cocoapods installed on your macOS computer:
   - Check you have the latest version of Ruby.
 The best way to install the latest version is through Homebrew `brew install cocoapods`.
 Remember to restart the Terminal or the computer to save the changes.
   - Install Cocoapods by running `sudo gem install` cocoapods and `sudo gem install cocoapods -n /usr/local/bin`.
 If everything is correct, you should be able to use the command `pod`.
 You can check the version you use with `pod --version`.
 - Once you have successfully generated the native projects in the `ios` and `android` folders, use the following commands:
   - `detox build --configuration <detox config>` to build the iOS or Android app inside its corresponding folder.
-Run `detox build --configuration ios.sim.debug` to build the iOS debug version and `detox build --configuration android.emu.debug` to build the Android debug one.
+Run `detox build --configuration ios.debug` to build the iOS debug version and `detox build --configuration android.debug` to build the Android debug one.
 You must add the local environment variables before the build.
   - `detox test --configuration <detox config>` to run the tests over the previously generated build.
-Run `detox test --configuration ios.sim.debug` to run the iOS debug tests and `detox test --configuration android.emu.debug` to run the Android debug ones.
+Run `detox test --configuration ios.debug` to run the iOS debug tests and `detox test --configuration android.debug` to run the Android debug ones.
 You should open the corresponding simulator and the development server up with `yarn start --dev-client` before running the commands.
+  - When all tests have been executed, Detox saves screenshots of the failing ones in the folder `./artifacts`.

     Note: `<detox config>` is obtained from the `.detoxrc.js` configuration file, where you can edit the specific simulator you are using.
-It has been tested successfully using `iPhone 14` and `Pixel_3a_API_33_x86_64` simulators.
+It has been tested successfully using `iPhone 14` and `pixel_4` (API 33) simulators.

+### EAS E2E Testing with Detox
+It is also possible to run the tests through the EAS service, without building native projects locally.
+You have to generate a new build of the app each time using the EAS service and selecting the EAS profile `test`.
+For executing the tests for both platforms, run `eas build -e test`.

-Complete documentation to set up local testing:
+Complete documentation to set up testing:
 - [https://docs.expo.dev/build-reference/e2e-tests/#1-initialize-a-new-bare-workflow-project](https://docs.expo.dev/build-reference/e2e-tests/#1-initialize-a-new-bare-workflow-project)
 - [https://github.com/expo/config-plugins/tree/main/packages/detox](https://github.com/expo/config-plugins/tree/main/packages/detox)
 - [https://wix.github.io/Detox/docs/19.x/introduction/getting-started](https://wix.github.io/Detox/docs/introduction/getting-started)https://wix.github.io/Detox/docs/introduction/getting-started